 Your vehicle will be built by Tesla, Inc., as they would any other purchaser’s vehicle, and it will be delivered in their standard timeframes.
 We recommend you consult a Tesla sales representative or the Tesla website to determine vehicle delivery times.

 In its sole discretion, Tesla, Inc., may deliver the vehicle to your home.
 Otherwise, it will be available at the Tesla Store or Service Center nearest your home or place of work.

 Tesla has a number of so-called “inventory” cars: these are demo cars that were built for Tesla showrooms or build-to-order cars whose orders were cancelled.
 These cars may have additional mileage and use but are still sold by Tesla as new cars.
-These cars are fully eligible for any applicable federal or state EV incentives.
 They are available for immediate purchase, but the customer has no option to reconfigure them in any way.

 Tesla also has a Certified Pre-Owned (CPO) vehicle program that makes used cars available for immediate purchase.
 These cars are sold “as is.”